Subscribe for Latest Updates

 New York State Budget and Spending

-The State’s General Fund balance was $16.4 billion as of October 23.
-Among other factors contributing to that balance are $4.4 billion in proceeds from short-term borrowing that is anticipated to be repaid before the end of the fiscal year, and more than $2.2 billion in delayed payments to local governments, nonprofit organizations and other entities.
+The State’s General Fund balance was $12.8 billion as of September 11, an increase of $34.6 million from a week earlier.
+Among other factors contributing to that balance are $4.5 billion in proceeds from short-term borrowing that is anticipated to be repaid before the end of the fiscal year, and more than $1.9 billion in delayed payments to local governments, nonprofit organizations and other entities.

 - COVID-19 Financial Survival Toolkit